 Storms can bring heavy rain, hail, lightning, strong winds, and tornadoes.
 Storms can also cause flooding and storm surges, snow, and landslides.
 Dangers from storms include fallen trees and poles, torn-off roofs, fast-flowing currents in streams and rivers, flying objects, landslides and flooding.

 Tornadoes sometimes occur during thunderstorms in some parts of New Zealand.
 A tornado is a narrow, violently rotating column of air extending downwards to the ground from the base of a thunderstorm.
 Compared with the tornadoes that occur over the Earth’s major continents, those observed in New Zealand are generally small and weak.
 More often than not, the damage resulting from these is minor because they exist for only a very short time.
 However, once in a while there is significant damage — and a threat to public safety — when one or more tornadoes passes through a built-up area.

 Cyclones are large revolving storms that develop in the tropics.
 They are also called hurricanes or typhoons.
 Cyclones have a wind-speed of more than 120 kilometres per hour, but usually weaken as they meet the cooler sea temperatures around New Zealand so that they are not classified as cyclones by the time they reach our shores.
 “Ex-cyclones” remain dangerous storms and cause major damage in New Zealand.
 In 1988 Cyclone Bola caused more than $200 million in damage, even though it was no longer a tropical cyclone by the time it reached our shores.

 Coastal areas can suffer from storm surges, which are extra-high waves caused by low pressure in the air above the sea that causes the sea-level to rise.

-Find information on what to do before, during and after a storm on Get Ready, Get Thru.
-Available in multiple languages.
+Find information in عربي (Arabic) on what to do before, during and after severe weather on Get Ready, Get Thru.